Defining a Seizure and Epilepsy

 What Causes a Dog to Have a Seizure?

-Many things could be considered dog seizure triggers:
+Many things could be considered triggers for seizures in dogs.

 - Idiopathic epilepsy.
 This is the most likely impetus for canine seizures.
 While it is currently unknown what exactly causes this ailment, veterinary science has pinned it down to genetics.

 - Failing kidneys

 Beyond the question "what causes a dog to have a seizure?" would be "when is a dog likely to have a seizure?"
 The answer to this latter question: "whenever the brain changes activity level;" an epileptic dog is most likely to have a fit when it awakens from slumber or when it calms down after exercising.

 What are the Elements of A Canine Seizure?

 - Pre-Ictal Phase.
 This lasts anywhere from a few seconds to several hours and is a precursor to the actual seizure.
 During this phase, the dog is likely to exhibit behaviors associated with fear and worry, as if the dog senses the impending chaos.

 - Ictal Phase.
 This is the seizure and lasts between a few seconds to five minutes.
 The dog may lose awareness, change its mindset, or hallucinate.
 A "grand mal" is when the dog falls unconscious and its muscles go haywire.
 A seizure episode exceeding five minutes is known as "epilepticus."
 Unsurprisingly, epilepticus is considered a priority emergency necessitating immediate treatment.

 - Post-Ictal Phase.
 This state follows a seizure and its symptoms can include confusion, disorientation, restlessness, excessive salivation and even temporary loss of sight.
 There is no correlation between the duration of a seizure and the post-ictal phase.